kazeto/phillip/README.md

             A component to optimize ILP problems with LP-Solve.5.5.

 * `-k PATH` :
-    Set prefix of path of compiled knowledge-base.
+    Sets prefix of path of compiled knowledge-base.

 * `-T INT` :
-    Set timeout of inference.
+    Sets timeout of inference.

 ### Options for compiling knowledge-base

+* `-d TYPE`
+    Specifies a type of distance provider.
+    You can use following types:

+    * `-d basic`
+        Distance of each axiom is fixed to 1.0.

+    * `-d cost`
+        Distance of each axiom is equal to cost of the axiom.

 * `-k PATH` :
-    Set prefix of path of compiled knowledge-base.
+    Sets prefix of path of compiled knowledge-base.